abdulwahabnauman/Nusxa/readme.md

 - Database columns use snake_case (`onboarding_complete`, `elderly_mode`)
 - Zustand auth store imports the `Profile` type directly from `models.ts`
 - No intermediate mapping layer — stores use the DB type directly

+### 7. Two-Stage Splash Screen
+There are two separate splash moments, easy to mix up:
+1. **Native OS splash** — shown before JS loads at all, fully static (OS constraint, cannot be animated).
+Controlled by `app.json`'s `"splash"` key, uses `assets/splash-icon.png`.
+2. **Custom animated splash** (`src/components/ui/AnimatedSplash.tsx`) — takes over the instant JS boots.
+Two separate capsule-half images (`assets/icon-half-navy.png`, `assets/icon-half-white.png`) slide in from opposite corners along the capsule's own diagonal and snap together, then the screen fades into the app.
+Wired up in `app/_layout.tsx` via `SplashScreen.preventAutoHideAsync()` / `hideAsync()`.

+This only renders in a real build (dev client or APK) — Expo Go can't fully replicate custom splash behavior, so don't expect to see it while testing in Expo Go.

 ---